CartoDB/cartoframes/docs/source/introduction.rst

 `Authentication <#auth>`__
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 It is possible to use CARTOframes without having a CARTO account.
-However, to have access to data enritchment or to discover useful datasets, being a CARTO user offers many advantages.
+However, to have access to data enrichment or to discover useful datasets, being a CARTO user offers many advantages.
 This module is the responsible for connecting the user with its CARTO account through given user credentials.

 `Data Management <#data>`__
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-From discovering and enritching data to applying data analyisis and geocoding methods, CARTOframes API is built with the purpose of managing data without leaving the context of your notebook.
+From discovering and enriching data to applying data analyisis and geocoding methods, CARTOframes API is built with the purpose of managing data without leaving the context of your notebook.

 `Data Visualization <#viz>`__